 Bahrain was also one of the first countries to accept Chinese vaccines.
 The island country in the Persian Gulf approved the offerings for use before data from late-stage clinical trials were available, and has continued to report large numbers of positive cases in vaccine recipients.

 In Seychelles, which relies heavily on the Sinopharm vaccine, the number of newly confirmed Covid-19 cases per million people reached 716 in mid-June.
-By comparison, in Israel, where the Pfizer vaccine is administered, the cases per million is down to under 5.
+By comparison, in Israel, where the Pfizer vaccine is administered, the cases per million are down to under 5.

 Meanwhile, a new variant of the virus is spreading in Indonesia.
 The Indonesian Medical Association’s Risk Mitigation Group says more than 350 doctors and health care workers recently began suffering from COVID-19, even though they were fully vaccinated with Sinovac.
 Between February and June 7, 61 physicians died from COVID-19, in which 10 of them were given the Chinese-made vaccine, the Association said.